 At the same time, widows and widowers should take the time to educate themselves about their investment options.

-“These are all questions your financial professional should ask you prior to you selecting your financial vehicles,” he said.“Things have radically changed, and we can plan for that, but your risk tolerance may be different than your spouse’s was.
-You need to come up with your own strategy and build a new foundation so you understand your new overall plan.”
+“These are all questions your financial professional should [address] prior to you selecting your financial vehicles,” he said.
+“Things have radically changed, and we can plan for that, but your risk tolerance may be different than your spouse’s was.
+You need to come up with your own strategy and build a new foundation, so you understand your new overall plan.”
 (Discover more: Understanding your risk profile)

 Normally, when you experience a change in marital status, your tax-filing status changes, too.
 That can result in a higher tax rate, the loss of certain tax breaks, and a smaller standard deduction.
 Widows and widowers may also see a change in their provisional income equation, which determines the tax rate for their Social Security benefit.